 Course overviewFloristry Level 2 City of Bristol College

-This course is for people aged 19 and over.
-You should have an interest and enthusiasm for working the floristry industry and the ability to work creatively.
+This course is for adults aged 19 and over.
+You should have an interest in floristry and the ability to work creatively.

 What you'll learn